QFT on curved spacetimes: axiomatic framework and examples: Constructing models

 \subsection{Renormalization}

 Up to now we gave the formulas for the formal S-matrix and the interacting fields only in the situation where all the functionals are regular.
-This is very restrictive and doesn't cover most of the physically interesting cases, since interaction terms and observable encountered in QFT are usually local and local functionals can be regular if they are at most linear in fields.
+This is very restrictive and doesn't cover most of the physically interesting cases, since interaction terms and observable encountered in QFT are usually local and local functionals can be regular if they are at most linear in the fields.
 It is natural to ask the question if formulas \eqref{Smatrix} and \eqref{RV} extend to local, non-linear arguments.
 An easy extension would be provided by the operation of normal ordering as described in section \ref{deformation}.
-This operation transforms the time ordering operator $\TT$ into another one $\TT^{\sst H}$, such that the new time ordered product is now defined with respect to the Feynman propagator $\Delta_S^F=\Delta_S^D+H$, no longer the Dirac propagator $\Delta_S^D$.
+This operation transforms the time ordering operator $\TT$ into another one $\TT^{\sst H}$, such that the new time ordered product is now defined with respect to the Feynman propagator $\Delta_S^F=i\Delta_S^D+H$, no longer the Dirac propagator $\Delta_S^D$.
+The operator $\mathcal{T}^H$ is then formally interpreted as the convolution with the oscillating Gaussian measure $i\hbar\Delta_S^F$, i.e.

 Note that the Feynman propagator does depend on the choice of $H$.
-Contrary to the $\star_H$ product which is everywhere defined due to the wave front set properties of the positive frequency part of $\Delta_S$ the time ordered product is in general undefined since the wave front set of the Feynman propagator contains the wave front set of the $\delta$-function.
+On Minkowski spacetime there is a natural choice of $H=\Delta_1$, related to the existence of the uniques vacuum state with the 2-point function $W=\frac{i}{2}\Delta_S+\Delta_1$.
+Contrary to the $\star_H$ product which is everywhere defined due to the wave front set properties of the positive frequency part of $\Delta_S$, the time ordered product is in general undefined since the wave front set of the Feynman propagator contains the wave front set of the $\delta$-function.
 However, there is a way to extend $\TT^{\sst H}$ to \textit{local} functionals.
 Let